 With the notion of energy solution, \cite{HQ_stationary} showed the convergence for Lipschitz $F$ and Gaussian $\widetilde{\xi}$ (white in time and smooth in space) with stationary (Brownian bridge) initial data.
 Later, \cite{HQ_non_stationary} removed the stationarity assumption.
 The convergences here (to the energy solution) are in law instead of pathwise.

-There are parallel pathwise results for the dynamical $\Phi^4_3$ model as universal limit for $3$D weakly phase coexistence models.
+There are parallel pathwise results for dynamical $\Phi^4_3$ as universal limit for $3$D weakly phase coexistence models.
 Convergence from microscopic models with polynomial nonlinearity and Gaussian noise was shown in \cite{Phi4_poly}, following the general strategy in \cite{HQ}.
 Then it was extended to general non-Gaussian noise with polynomial nonlinearity (\cite{Phi4_non_Gaussian}), and general nonlinearity but with Gaussian noise (\cite{Phi4_general}).
-These results are $\Phi^4_3$ counter-parts to \cite{HQ, KPZCLT, HX19} in the KPZ equation, but the techniques in treating general non-polynomial nonlinearities and Gaussian noises in \cite{HX19} and \cite{Phi4_general} are very different.
-More recently, \cite{phi4_smoothing} treated the situation with a general smoothing mechanism, but with polynomial nonlinearity and Gaussian noise.
+These are $\Phi^4_3$ counter-parts to \cite{HQ, KPZCLT, HX19} in the KPZ equation, but the techniques in treating general non-polynomial nonlinearities and Gaussian noises in \cite{HX19} and \cite{Phi4_general} are very different. \cite{phi4_smoothing} treated the situation with a general smoothing mechanism, but restricted to polynomial nonlinearity and Gaussian noise.

-\begin{rmk} The model \eqref{e:micromodel} is in the weak asymmetry regime.
-In \cite{HQ}, the authors also considered intermediate disorder regime, which has a different scaling than \eqref{e:micromodel}.
-For intermediate disorder scaling, there are situations with both non-polynomial $F$ and non-Gaussian $\widetilde{\xi}$ covered (see \cite{Arka_Chatterjee}).
-The techniques developed in \cite{HQ, KPZCLT} can also in principle be applied directly.
+\begin{rmk} The model \eqref{e:micromodel} belongs to the weak asymmetry regime. \cite{HQ} also considered intermediate disorder regime, which has a different scaling than \eqref{e:micromodel}.
+For intermediate disorder scaling, only the quadratic behaviour of $F$ near the origin appears in the limit (and higher order terms all vanish).
+Hence, situations with both non-polynomial $F$ and non-Gaussian $\widetilde{\xi}$ in this scaling regime are more accessible (see \cite{Arka_Chatterjee} which covers such a situation).
+The techniques developed in \cite{HQ, KPZCLT} can also be applied to treat general situations in this scaling.
 The situation for weakly asymmetric regime is different; see discussions below. \end{rmk}